Knowledge Base » Documentation MailCleaner »

 MailCleaner Support

-Added about 3 years ago
+Added over 3 years ago

 First thing, if you check this feature and get a message from a domain that doesn't have a SPF, mails will NOT be rejected.
 Said otherwise you wont lose mails from domains which don't have SPF.